dashpay/dashcore-lib/docs/transaction.md

 ## Simple Transaction

-Since 12.4, simple transactions (having no more than 4 inputs), are entitled to an auto Instant Send upgrade.
+Since v0.13, simple transactions (having no more than 4 inputs), are entitled to an auto Instant Send upgrade (if mempool size is less than 10% full).

 A method `isSimpleTransaction()` will simplify that verification for you.